 Life insurance companies will ask about a person’s job and often ask about hobbies.
 If the company decides that a person’s job or hobby is high risk, the policy premium goes up.
 Sometimes, it goes up a lot.

 There are some no-exam life insurance providers who don’t ask about these things, and if they don’t ask, they can’t raise rates!

-You’ll need to talk to an agent, since most no-exam life insurance companies will only work through agents.
+You’ll need to talk to an agent since most no-exam life insurance companies will only work with agents.
 But don’t worry–rates are fixed by law.
 The cost to you is the same whether you use an experienced agent or attempt the process yourself.

 Consider the circumstances discussed above.
 If you fall under any of these, it’s worth looking into this type of policy, especially if you’ve been turned down for traditional coverage.

 In all cases, getting a no-exam life insurance policy is faster, easier, and far less intrusive, and probably less expensive than you’d think.

 You may want to read some of our top posts: